Nigeria coach unpaid since taking charge in May

 Last updated on .From the section Sport Africa

-Nigeria national football team coach Jose Peseiro has not received a single pay cheque from his employers, six months after being appointed to lead the Super Eagles.
+Jose Peseiro, the coach of Nigeria's national football team, has not received a single pay cheque from his employers, six months after being appointed to lead the Super Eagles.

-Nonetheless, the 62-year-old, who took charge of the team in May, has not yet made an official complaint to Nigeria's football federation (NFF) about the non-payment of his salary.
+The 62-year-old, who took charge of the team in May, has however yet to make an official complaint to Nigeria's Football Federation (NFF) about the non-payment of his salary.

-In response, the financially-stricken NFF, which receives its funding from the country's government, says it has come up with a plan on how to settle the arrears.
+In response, the financially stricken NFF, which receives its funding from the country's government, says it has come up with a plan on how to settle the arrears.

 The NFF already owes money to the Portuguese's predecessor, Gernot Rohr, and to players from its national teams.

-"We've heard from Mr Peseiro's representatives that he only received his allowances and bonuses, which is very disturbing," a top NFF official told BBC Sport Africa on Tuesday.
+"We've heard from Mr Peseiro's representatives that he only received his allowances and bonuses, which is very disturbing," a prominent NFF official told BBC Sport Africa on Tuesday.

 "His salary is being paid by the Sports Ministry but we've quickly made an alternative arrangement, in conjunction with the Ministry, to sort the salary payments this week."